Arnside railway station

-A short distance west of the station, the railway crosses the River Kent on an impressive 50-span viaduct that is some 475 m long.
-The historic structure underwent major repairs and refurbishment, including the complete replacement of the rail deck in 2011.
-Similar work was carried out on the nearby Leven Estuary viaduct in the spring of 2006.

 History

-Opened on 1 August 1858 by the Ulverstone and Lancaster Railway (a company backed by, and later taken over by the Furness Railway) (FR), the station became part of the London, Midland and Scottish Railway during the Grouping of 1923.
-The station then passed on to the London Midland Region of British Railways on nationalisation in 1948.
+The station was opened in August 1858 by the Ulverstone and Lancaster Railway (a company later taken over by the Furness Railway).

-When Sectorisation was introduced in the 1980s, the station was served by Regional Railways until the privatisation of British Rail.

 A short branch line to Sandside and Hincaster Junction on the West Coast Main Line once diverged from the main line here, which carried a to Kendal local service from its opening in 1876 until 1942.
-In July 1922, this FR service ran five times per day in each direction on weekdays.
 The branch was also used by mineral trains from County Durham to the Barrow-in-Furness area, allowing them to avoid having to reverse direction at the busy junction at Carnforth.
 Local freight traffic continued as far as Sandside until final closure of the line in 1972.

-The disused platform face and trackbed is still visible behind the southbound platform.
+Arnside viaduct

+A short distance west of the station, the railway crosses the River Kent on an impressive 50-span viaduct that is some 475 m long.
+The current structure was opened in 1915, replacing the earlier viaduct from 1857.
+The historic structure underwent major repairs and refurbishment, including the complete replacement of the rail deck in 2011.
+The viaduct only carries the railway, but there has been a longstanding campaign to widen it for road vehicles.